Rashidun Caliphate: Accountability of rulers

 Sunni Islamic lawyers have commented on when it is permissible to disobey, impeach or remove rulers in the Caliphate.
 This is usually when the rulers are not meeting public responsibilities obliged upon them under Islam.

-Al-Mawardi said that if the rulers meet their Islamic responsibilities to the public, the people must obey their laws, but if they become either unjust or severely ineffective then the Caliph or ruler must be impeached via the Majlis al-Shura.
+Al-Mawardi said that if the rulers meet their Islamic responsibilities to the public, the people must obey their laws, but if they become either unjust or severely ineffective, then the Caliph or ruler must be impeached via the Majlis al-Shura.
 Al-Juwayni argued that Islam is the goal of the ummah, so any ruler that deviates from this goal must be impeached.
 Al-Ghazali believed that oppression by a caliph is enough for impeachment.
 Rather than just relying on impeachment, Ibn Hajar al-Asqalani obliged rebellion upon the people if the caliph began to act with no regard for Islamic law.
-Ibn Hajar al-Asqalani said that to ignore such a situation is haraam, and those who cannot revolt inside the caliphate should launch a struggle from outside.
-Al-Asqalani used two ayahs from the Qur'an to justify this:
+Al-Asqalani said that to ignore such a situation is haraam, and those who cannot revolt inside the caliphate should launch a struggle from outside.
+He used two ayahs from the Qur'an to justify this:

 Islamic lawyers have commented that when the rulers refuse to step down via successful impeachment through the Majlis, becoming dictators through the support of a corrupt army, the majority, upon agreement, has the option to launch a revolution against them.
 Many noted that this option is only exercised after factoring in the potential cost of life.

-Rule of law

-The following hadith establishes the principle of rule of law in relation to nepotism and accountability:

-Various Islamic lawyers do, however, place multiple conditions, and stipulations—e.g., the poor cannot be penalised for stealing out of poverty—before executing such a law, making it very difficult to reach such a stage.
-It is well known that, during a time of drought during the Rashidun caliphate, capital punishments were suspended until the effects of the drought passed.

-Islamic jurists later formulated the concept of the rule of law, the equal subjection of all classes to the ordinary law of the land.
-A Qadi (Islamic judge) was also not allowed to discriminate on the grounds of religion, gender, colour, kinship or prejudice.
-There were also a number of cases where caliphs had to appear before judges as they prepared to deliver their verdict.

-According to Noah Feldman, a law professor at Harvard University, the legal scholars and jurists who once upheld the rule of law were replaced by a law governed by the state due to the codification of Sharia by the Ottoman Empire in the early 19th century.
+Spoils

+Impact on conquerors

+The Arab conquests extended to Merv (in what is now Turkestan) by 652.
+The victorious armies returned to Medina with booty including slave and gold.
+It was "as if the sky had opened with a flood of gold".
+Abu Hasan al-Mas'udi (d.957) also writes of the great mass of wealth acquired in a relatively short period of times.
+Taha Husain writes: